Skip to content ↓

 Theory lessons

-• Teachers use live marking t address spelling and grammar
+• Teachers uses formative assessment to address spelling and grammar.

 KS3:

-• Pupils always use resources that display key content and key terminology of the lesson
+• Lessons always display key content and terminology to support literacy.

 Build knowledge and aspirations of all students